arsenal9971/Shearlab.jl/presentations/SIAM_IS/Beamer/notes.md

 - Definition of regularization as a set of methods that change the original problem to a more regular one to avoid overfitting.

-- Variational regularization: The one that will be used in this presentation.
+- Variational regularization: The one that will be used in this presentation, in particular the l1 sparsity under some representation system.

-### Slide 5-9: Examples of inverse problems

-- Denoising, Inpainting, Deblurring (Deconvolution), CT, MRI.

--Explain orthogonal projection on inpainting.

-- Common thing between them: They are all ill-posed and interesting for science.

-- Mention that Denoising and Inpainting are the ones that we will focus.

-### Slide 10: Image denoising
+### Slide 6: Image denoising

 - Goal: Recover image (in cartoon-like functions space, that will be explained later), from noisy data with a Gaussian noise with standard deviation.